sunanda-thompson/sunanda-thompson/README.md

 <br>

 # Sunanda Thompson
-**Spring Lake, NC** | sunanda.thompson@gmail.com
+**Texas** | sunanda.thompson@gmail.com

 ## PROFESSIONAL SUMMARY
-Versatile IT professional with 3+ years of experience in customer service and technical support, paired with a strong background in cybersecurity.
+Versatile IT professional with experience in customer service and technical support, paired with a strong background in cybersecurity.
 Skilled in troubleshooting, system optimization, and application development, with hands-on experience in securing networks and systems.
 Adept at resolving complex technical issues and collaborating effectively with stakeholders to ensure efficient solutions.
 Ready to contribute to an organization's IT infrastructure, leveraging a broad range of skills.

 ---